Back to Blog

 S Corp vs LLC 2026: Complete Tax Comparison for Small Business Owners

-The core difference: An LLC is a legal business structure.
-An S Corp is a tax election.
-You don't choose one or the other — you form an LLC, then optionally elect S Corp tax treatment.
+• LLC = legal structure, S corp = tax election.
+You don't choose one or the other; you form an LLC, then optionally elect S corp taxation with Form 2553

 FactorLLC (Default Tax)LLC with S Corp Election